AqwamCreates/DataPredict-Axon/docs/Tutorials/CreatingOurFirstNeuralNetwork.md

 local weightTensor = ADTensor.createRandomNormalTensor{{2, 4}}

+local biasTensor = ADTensor.createRandomNormalTensor{{1, 1}}

 local targetTensor = ADTensor.createRandomNormalTensor{{10, 4}}

 local WeightContainer = DataPredictAxon.WeightContainer.new{ -- This allows us to adjust the weights.

-	{weightTensor, 0.01}, -- The first one is the tensor that we want to train, the second is the learning rate for adjusting our tensor value.
+	{weightTensor, 0.001}, -- The first one is the tensor that we want to train, the second is the learning rate for adjusting our tensor value.

+	{biasTensor, 0.001}

 }